 What else can I do with attributes?

 To delete an attribute, scroll down to the bottom of the page in the edit view.
-We recommend in most cases to instead disable the attribute, as data (on profiles, mappings, configuration) will be preserved.
+However, it is usually better to disable the attribute instead of deleting it, as this will preserve any data associated with the attribute (such as data on profiles, mappings, and configuration).